Energy density driven ultrafast electronic excitations in a cuprate superconductor: Experimental section

 (ii) The volume probed by the near-IR probe pulse is much larger than the excited volume, because the near-IR absorption length ($L_{\mathrm{abs}}^{\mathrm{probe}}$) is up to an order of magnitude greater than that of the EUV pump.
 Due to the mismatch in optical absorption lengths between pump and probe, the recorded reflectivity change represents a spatial average over both excited and unperturbed regions.
 In our experiment, the 1.5 eV probe absorption length is $L_{\mathrm{abs}} ^{\mathrm{probe}}\approx 166 $~nm, estimated based on equilibrium optical constants of the material \cite{giannetti2011revealing}.
 In contrast, EUV photons are absorbed within just the first few tens of nanometers of the material.
 Based on CXRO database values \cite{CXRO}, the pump penetration length in the $E_{\mathrm{EUV}}$ range used here varies between 11 and 85~nm (see Table \ref{tab:penetration_depths}).
 Such values, estimated from atomic scattering factors, align with tabulated X-ray optical data for layered cuprates and oxides, reporting an absorption coefficient $\alpha_{\mathrm{EUV}} \sim 1.5 \times 10^{6}\ \mathrm{cm}^{-1}$ (absorption length $\sim$7~nm) \cite{Henke1993}.

 Assuming normal incidence and a uniform lateral beam profile, the effective excited volume fraction within the probed region is estimated as

-This implies that only a small fraction of the optically probed material, $v$, is directly excited by the EUV pulse, and that the reflectivity signal from the excited volume is diluted by a factor $1/v$ when averaged over the full probed depth.
-This estimate accounts only for pump-induced changes in optical absorption and neglects potential modifications to the real part of the refractive index.
-It should therefore be regarded as an order-of-magnitude normalization to facilitate comparison across different photon energies, rather than a precise quantitative description.
 As summarized in Table \ref{tab:penetration_depths}, at 23.5~eV pump energy, only $~6.5\%$ of the probed volume is excited, whereas the $V_{\mathrm{exc}}/V_{\mathrm{probe}}$ ratio increases to $\sim15\%$ around 72-80~eV, and to $\sim50\%$ at 158-177~eV.
-This penetration-depth mismatch substantially reduces the amplitude of the measured transient reflectivity and must be accounted for when interpreting the results, which represent spatial averages over the full probed depth.
+This implies that only a small fraction of the optically probed material, $v$, is directly excited by the EUV pulse, and that the reflectivity signal from the excited volume is diluted by a factor on the order of $\sim1/v$ when averaged over the full probed depth.
+This penetration-depth mismatch must be accounted for when interpreting the results, which represent spatial averages over the full probed depth.
+In order to consider the role of the excitation profile decaying exponentially over $L_{\mathrm{abs}}$ inside the material, we model the excitated sample as a layered medium with a depth-dependent refractive index and compute the corresponding reflectivity using the transfer matrix method.
+As detailed in Supplementary Material Sec.
+S2 \cite{supplemental}, this allows us to extract a normalization factor, $r$, for the transient reflectivity amplitude, which depends on the pump absorption length.
+This factor should be regarded as an approximate, order-of-magnitude correction that facilitates comparison across different pump photon energies, rather than as a precise quantitative measure.